 - Declining sales in the current fiscal year: Sales appear to be behind the forecast made in the IM.
 Perhaps customers have cancelled, fewer new customers are coming in, or customers are ordering less.
 Less sales means less profit and lower EBITDA, often one of the basic components of valuation.

-- Depreciation methods used: The depreciation method also affects earnings.
+- Depreciation methods: The depreciation method affects earnings.
 If it turns out that an excessively long depreciation period was used in recent years, for example, then a book loss may have to be taken to normalize the accounts and investments may have to be made earlier.

 - Escalating costs: Rising costs can also be a discussion point.
 If sales remain the same, profitability declines, for example due to higher facility costs or a recent increase in salaries.